iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_DOCKER.md

 * The `-d` portion of the command allows the container to run in the background.
  * If this is the first time running this command, this will download the required Docker image and create a PostgreSQL container which may take a few minutes.
 Once it is complete and running, your terminal should look something like this.

+  ![alt text](../images/terminal_2.PNG)

  * After the initial install, the next time you run   `docker-compose up -d`, the Docker container will fire right up as long as the image hasn't been deleted.

-  ![alt text](../images/terminal_2.PNG)

-If you are using PGAdmin or DBeaver, create a connection to the now running  PostgreSQL server.
+If you are using [PGAdmin](https://www.pgadmin.org/), [DBeaver](https://dbeaver.io/) or any other Database management tool, create a connection to the now running PostgreSQL server.
+* Host: `localhost`
 * Database Name: `sql_coding_challenge`
 * Username: `postgres`
 * Password: `postgres`